-How to Keep Your Cats, Dogs Safe Around Your Recliner
+Here's How to Keep Your Pets Safe Around Your Recliner

-Authorities found him under her recliner, stuck but unharmed.
-While the story has a happy ending and perhaps seems a little humorous, be warned: Recliners can be dangerous to your cats and dogs—so much so that you might want to reconsider getting one if you have pets in the house.
+While these stories have happy endings and perhaps seem a little humorous, be warned: Recliners can cause harm to your cats and dogs—so much so that you might want to reconsider getting one if you have pets in the house.

-So, while it's awesome to flip the game on and put your feet up, make sure you're doing it safely, says Haylee Bergeland, CPDT-KA, RBT, and Daily Paws' pet health and behavior editor.
+So, while it's awesome to flip the game on and put your feet up, make sure you're doing it safely, says Haylee Bergeland, CPDT-KA, RBT.

 If you already own a comfy recliner, you don't need to get rid of it to keep your pets safe—just take extra precautions when using it.
 Before you sit down, locate your pets, Bergeland says.
-Make sure they're not near your reclining chair or couch as you sit down—especially if you plan to swing the footrest up.
+Make sure they're not near your reclining chair or couch as you sit down, especially if you plan to swing the footrest up.
 If you're going to rock back and forth in the chair, again make sure your pets aren't nearby or are under close supervision.

 When it's time to get up from the chair, check underneath and inside the chair before you leave, Bergeland says.
 You'll probably need another person to get a good look while you're in the chair, so you may want to avoid reclining if you're home alone.
-Another option: Get up and leave the room and call your pets to you.
+Another option: Get up with the footrest up and leave the room and call your pets to you.
 Then you can go back in and close up the chair.
 Or, keep some toys nearby to throw across the room when it's time to get up.

 This isn't just for small dogs and cats, too, Bergeland says.
 Bigger dogs can get their legs and tails caught.
 However, if you have a small pet, it might be best to move the recliner elsewhere or to not use it for a while.